FAQ - TU Wien Research Data

 The total file size per record is limited to 75 GB.
 If you require higher quotas, please contact the repository team.
 It is possible that costs for (very) high data volumes must be provided by yourself, respectively your project or your institute.

 You can reserve a DOI for your record.
 This allows you to include the DOI in the files themselves and to refer to the data, e.g. in related publications, even though it has not yet been published.
 This can also be required by a funder or a publisher.
 TU Wien Research Data enables DOI reservation.
-Please refer to our Upload Guide, opens an external URL in a new window for the procedure.
+Please refer to our Upload Guide, opens a file in a new window for the procedure.

 The data is stored on servers located at premises of TU Wien that are operated by the TU.it.
 The repository has two replicas which can be used to restore the data and the system, if needed.